 Satin woven ticking is distinct from cambric and batiste ticking in that the weft goes alternately over several threads and under one warp thread.
 Satin woven ticking is very supple, soft, and it stands out because of its smooth gloss.
 From one side, the weft is visible and from the other the warp is visible.

-Some duvets have a square pattern where the upper and lower part of the ticking are directly stitched together.
-This technique, called “box stitching” or “direct step,” is generally used for lighter, more summery duvets.
-Watch the video below to see how this process works.
+Some duvets have a square pattern, formed by the criss-crossing lines where the upper and lower parts of the ticking have been directly stitched together.
+This technique, called “sewn through”, is generally used for lighter, more summery duvets.
+Watch the video below to see how one such duvet is made.

-The thickest baffle box winter duvets have partitions up to 10cm in height.
-These are called “Hochsteg” (high baffle) and will keep you warm even on the coldest nights.
+Depending on the thickness of the duvet, the inner walls of a baffle box can be between 2 and 10cm in height.
+The thickest baffle box winter duvets, with walls of up to 10cm, are called “Hochsteg” (high baffle) and will keep you warm even on the coldest nights.